 A Christmas Carol by Charles Dickens

-We might also look at another author, George Eliot, whose real name was actually Mary Ann Evans.
-She was yet another woman who wrote under a male pen-name similar to Jane Austen and Charlotte Bronte.
-Her novels Adam Bede (1859) and Middlemarch (1871), which was an eight-book pastoral novel that featured really strong characters and good character development, have left a lasting impression.
+George Eliot, whose real name was actually Mary Ann Evans, wrote important literature during this time.
+She wrote under a male pen-name similar to Jane Austen and Charlotte Bronte in order to see her work published.
+Her novels Adam Bede (1859) and Middlemarch (1871)–which was an eight-book pastoral novel–have left a lasting impression.

-The poetry of the time differed slightly in tone, as the major players, such as Lord Alfred Tennyson, Robert Browning and Elizabeth Barrett Browning, supported the ideas of Darwinism and were hesitant about casting their lot with religion, but also understood that history was important, so connecting with olden times was had maximum value.
+The poetry of the time differed slightly in tone from the prose writers.
+The major players, such as Lord Alfred Tennyson, Robert Browning, and Elizabeth Barrett Browning, supported the ideas of Darwinism and were skeptical of religion.
+But, they understood that history was important, so connecting with olden times held maximum value to their ethos.
+Here, we have a small piece of a famous poem by Alfred, Lord Tennyson, from Idylls of the King: The Last Tournament

 “Then Arthur rose and Lancelot follow’d him,